Store credit card and major network credit card side by side comparing credit building speed

 Do Store Credit Cards Actually Report to Credit Bureaus?

-Most store credit cards do report to all three major bureaus — Equifax, Experian, and TransUnion — but not all of them do.
+Most store credit cards do report to all three major bureaus, Equifax, Experian, and TransUnion, but not all of them do.
 Some retail-branded cards issued through smaller private-label processors only report to one or two bureaus, which limits their credit-building impact.
 Before applying, always confirm the issuing bank and ask which bureaus receive the monthly data.

 Major network cards issued by banks like Chase, Capital One, Citibank, or Discover consistently report to all three bureaus.
-That tri-bureau reporting is crucial because mortgage lenders and auto lenders often pull scores from all three bureaus and use the middle score for underwriting decisions.
+That tri-bureau reporting matters because mortgage lenders and auto lenders often pull scores from all three bureaus and use the middle score for underwriting decisions.
 A card that only reports to one bureau builds a one-dimensional credit file.

 Private-Label vs Co-Branded Store Cards

 There are two categories of store cards.
 Private-label cards (usable only at that retailer) are more likely to report to fewer bureaus.
-Co-branded cards that carry a Visa or Mastercard logo — like the Amazon Prime Rewards Visa or the Target Circle Mastercard — behave like major network cards and report broadly.
+Co-branded cards that carry a Visa or Mastercard logo, like the Amazon Prime Rewards Visa or the Target Circle Mastercard, behave like major network cards and report broadly.
 The co-branded option nearly eliminates the bureau-reporting disadvantage of a pure store card.

-Key Takeaway: Private-label store cards may report to only 1–2 bureaus, weakening their credit-building power.
+Worth knowing before you apply: Private-label store cards may report to only 1–2 bureaus, weakening their credit-building power.
 Co-branded store cards with a Visa or Mastercard network logo report to all three bureaus and function more like major network cards.

 How Does Credit Utilization Differ Between Card Types?

-Credit utilization — the percentage of available credit you use — accounts for roughly 30% of your FICO Score, making it the second most important scoring factor.
+Credit utilization, the percentage of available credit you use, accounts for roughly 30% of your FICO Score, making it the second most important scoring factor.
 Store cards typically carry low credit limits, often between $300 and $1,000 for new applicants, which means even a modest purchase can spike your utilization ratio above the recommended 30% threshold.

 How Much More Do Store Cards Cost If You Carry a Balance?